Plan your Research Design

 Decolonizing Research Methodologies

-Decolonizing research is a process of conducting research with Indigenous communities that places Indigenous voices and epistemologies in the center of the research process.
-There is no fixed path for decolonizing research methodologies, publications in the section provide a broad framework for decolonizing methodologies and research paradigms
+Decolonizing research is a process of conducting research with Indigenous communities that places Indigenous voices and epistemologies at the center.
+There is no fixed path for decolonizing research methodologies, publications in the section provide a broad framework for decolonizing methodologies.
+For resources on delcolonizing research paradigms, check out the EDI-IR page.

 Community-Engaged Research